hedza06/spring-boot-elastic/README.md

 ## Spring Boot and Elastic Search
 This project demonstrates usage of Spring Boot and Elastic Search as primary data store.
 In this demo, I was trying to experiment and do some benchmarks with inserting "a lot" of data into Elastic Search and query them in some moment.
+I'm using single Elastic Search node.

 ## Getting started
 For starting the project you should install Elastic Search on your local computer or